 How to prepare for a recession?

 It’s very difficult to prepare for a recession unless you have anticipated it based on your own research.
-First to identify the potential downside in the market, when a cataclysmic event like Corona virus begins or something else we have to start thinking of the repercussions of said events.
-An indicator TRADEPRO likes to use is slowing economic data like jobs numbers, and drop in consumer spending, also consumer sentiment reports.
+First to identify the potential downside in the market, when a cataclysmic event like Coronavirus begins or something else we have to start thinking of the repercussions of said events.
+An indicator TRADEPRO likes to use is slowing economic data like job numbers, and drop in consumer spending, also consumer sentiment reports.

 These are some steps you should consider when preparing for a recession from a financial point.
 These are both from a personal standpoint and should be considered for corporations that you want to invest in.

 1. Make sure you have cash on hand (emergency fund)